vercel-community/rust/README.md

 }
 ```

-Finally we need a `Cargo.toml` file at the root of your repository.
+Now add a `Cargo.toml` file at the root of your repository.

 ```toml
 # --snip--